2020 Lock Fees & Operations

 $1.00 each with a minimum of 25 participants per lockage

-“Scheduled Paddle Events” are publicly advertised at least one month prior to the event in local newspapers and other media outlets
+“Scheduled Paddle Events” are publicly advertised at least one month prior to the event in local media outlets and digital platforms.

 Special Lockages after hours and off season.
 These events require 24 hour notice by calling our office.
 To schedule a special lockage, please contact Jim Van Boxtel, locks manager at 920-202-1853 (m).